HengYeDev/kirin-ubports-docs/index.md

 * Wifi not functioning: move kernel modules to proper location, `depmod -a`, and add kernel module names in modules-load.d

 ## How to build kernel

+**NOTE: The kernel sources are currently out of date because I messed up some apparmor files.
+The kernel sources in my kernel repo will cause some stuff to break, such as wifi.**

 You might want to modify the kernel to get more features working.
 After you modify the kernel, compile it: